 - Flooring is a statement in its own right.
 It’s one of the most important features of your home.
 Carpet is passe and switching it out adds almost instant value.
 And nothing compares to the sheen and richness of wood, tile, or other high end products.
 The easy cleanup is a plus too.
 If you have existing hardwood, refinishing is often an option and looks great.
 There’s tons of choice for stain as well.
 In the kitchen or baths, tiled flooring is the go-to choice and retains value exceptionally well.

 - A finished basement will also increase the ROI of your home.
 Building permits, proper insulation and a dry foundation are a must.
 Make sure you address any deficiencies before starting.
 Adding a bathroom is a good idea if you have the space.
 Basement bedrooms are perfect for growing families but you’ll need to meet requirements for egress in the event of a fire.
 You don’t need to break the bank on finishes but concentrate on making a usable livable space for people to enjoy.

-But workmanship and style are equally important.
+Workmanship and style are equally important for a successful reno.
 If you are planning on tackling a kitchen, bath or flooring renovation on your own you’d better know what you are doing.
 If you are hiring a contractor, a thorough vetting is needed, as is a complete breakdown of costs.
 By all means get referrals and never ever pay everything up front.

-Lastly, don’t go too crazy on the upgrades unless you are already in a high end neighbourhood.
-Make renovations appropriate for the area.
-Don’t put a $50,000 kitchen in a starter home.
+The final word?
+Always plan and design with a mind to get your house sold.
+Don’t go too crazy on the upgrades unless you are already in a high end neighbourhood.
+Make renovations appropriate for the area and add real value to your property without overspending.